clubgamma/code-of-conduct/README.md

 In case of a Code of Conduct violation, actions community may take are:

 - Requiring that a public apology is made.
-- Requiring that a violator stops their behaviour.
+- Requiring that a violator stops his/her behaviour.
 - Removing a violator from the conference, meetup or online space, without refund.

 ## Guidelines for reporting incidents